KomodoHQ/docker-laravel/readme.md

 3. Enter your project: `cd myapp`
 4. Start the project: `./scripts/start.sh`

+If this is the first time you've started the project it may take some time as it will install composer packages and run migrations.

 Once the project is booted, you should see the Laravel welcome screen at [http://localhost](http://localhost).

 _**NOTE:** Before starting your work, ensure that you have created a new Git repository for your project using the steps below:_